 Student loan refinancing strategy

-If you start out with a high dental salary right out of college, IDR might not be your best choice.
+If you start out with a high dental salary in a high tax bracket right out of college, IDR might not be your best choice.

 Instead, you may want to refinance your student loans.
 The goal of this strategy is to pay your loans off as soon as possible and save a ton of money on student loan interest.